 Artistic Style is a source code indenter, formatter, and beautifier for the C, C++, C++/CLI, Objective‑C, C# and Java programming languages.

 When indenting source code, we as programmers have a tendency to use both spaces and tab characters to create the wanted indentation.
-Moreover, some editors by default insert spaces instead of tabs when pressing the tab key, and other editors (Emacs for example) have the ability to "pretty up" lines by automatically setting up the white space before the code on the line, possibly inserting spaces in a code that up to now used only tabs for indentation.
+Moreover, some editors by default insert spaces instead of tabs when pressing the tab key.
+Other editors (Emacs for example) have the ability to "pretty up" lines by automatically setting up the white space before the code on the line, possibly inserting spaces in code that up to now used only tabs for indentation.

-Since the NUMBER of space characters showed on screen for each tab character in the source code changes between editors (unless the user sets up the number to his liking...), one of the standard problems programmers are facing when moving from one editor to another is that code containing both spaces and tabs that was up to now perfectly indented, suddenly becomes a mess to look at when changing to another editor.
+The NUMBER of spaces for each tab character in the source code can change between editors (unless the user sets up the number to his liking...).
+One of the standard problems programmers face when moving from one editor to another is that code containing both spaces and tabs, that was perfectly indented, suddenly becomes a mess to look at.
 Even if you as a programmer take care to ONLY use spaces or tabs, looking at other people's source code can still be problematic.

 To address this problem, Artistic Style was created – a filter written in C++ that automatically re-indents and re-formats C / C++ / Objective‑C / C++/CLI / C# / Java source files.
-It can be used from a command line, or it can be incorporated as classes in another C++ program.
+It can be used from a command line, or it can be incorporated as a library in another program.

 There is complete documentation for using Artistic Style.
 The documentation needed to install and run Artistic Style is included in the distribution package.
 It does not need an Internet connection.

 These contain information on the changes in the current release.
 The News contains information on major changes and how they might affect the use of Artistic Style.
 The Release Notes contain a list of all changes made to the program.
 Information on old releases is also listed.